slevomat/coding-standard/README.md

 * `allowNested` (defaults to `true`)
 * `enable`: either to enable or no this sniff.
 By default, it is enabled for PHP versions 7.4 or higher.

+#### SlevomatCodingStandard.Functions.RequireMultiLineCall 🔧

+Enforces function call to be splitted to more lines so each parameter is on its own line.

+Sniff provides the following settings:

+* `minLineLength`: specifies min line length to enforce call to be splitted.
+Use 0 value to enforce for all calls, regardless of length.

 #### SlevomatCodingStandard.Functions.RequireSingleLineCall 🔧

 Enforces function call to be on a single line.